 The C6N1 Myrt came about as a result of combat experiences during the Pacific War that indicated that the standard practice of assigning reconnaissance sorties to attack bombers operating from carriers was not entirely satisfactory and that a fast long range carrier borne aircraft was needed.
 In the spring of 1942 the Naval Staff issued a 17-Shi specification to Nakajima calling for a three seat carrier borne reconnaissance aircraft.
 The aircraft was to be powered by the Nakajima Homare eighteen cylinder double row radial engine with a four blade constant speed propeller.
 The fuselage diameter was kept to a minimum, the wings were laminar flow and featured Fowler and split flaps as well as leading edge slats.
 The first C6N1 was completed in March 0f 1943, one month behind schedule and made its first flight in May of 1943.

-Taking advantage of their range of over 3,000 miles when
+of their range of over 3,000 miles when equipped with a drop

-a drop tank, they were able to effectively shadow the US
+tank, they were able to effectively shadow the US Fleet.
+With

 their speed being almost equal to that of the F6F-5 Hellcat,

-almost immune from interception.
-An attack bomber carrying an
+they were almost immune from interception.
+An attack bomber

-externally mounted torpedo was actively being developed but
+carrying an externally mounted torpedo was actively being

-fighter was impaired by the lack of airborne radar equipment
+impaired by the lack of airborne radar equipment and only a

 few were converted but they were the fastest night fighters

-the last confirmed aerial victory of the second World War.
+shot down it became the last confirmed aerial victory of the

-Hasegawa kit comes in a sturdy top open two part
+comes in a sturdy top open two part box with nice

-on the top.
-Inside the box all of the parts except
+artwork on the top.
+Inside the box all of the

-lines and rivet and fastener detail.
-Looking over
+panel lines and rivet and fastener detail.
+Looking

 there was very little evidence of scuffing on any

-lines on the smaller parts are very light.
-The
+the smaller parts are very light.
+The cockpit is

-great right out of the box.
-Only those with
+out of the box.
+Only those with advanced AMS will

 The flight control surfaces are all fixed in the neutral position except for the flaps which can be assembled up or down.
 The tires are weighted and the wheel hubs are separate on both sides for easy painting.
 The engine is a one piece casting that should suffice once buried inside the deep tight fitting cowl.
 The kit features nice wheel bay detail.
 The propeller is the multi part type but it does have alignment pins to set the pitch.
 OK, that's the good news, now for the bad.
 Ejector pins marks.
 They seem to be everywhere.
 The cockpit side walls, floor, interior bulkhead, the insides of the main gear doors, the top side of the flaps, inside the gear bays and the landing gear struts.
 Some of these are almost expected but it seems this kit has more than its share.
 Fortunately many of them are light and could be ignored if you wish but it is disappointing to see so many, I expect better from a main stream manufacturer.
 By my count the kit contains 100 parts in gray although some of them are not used.
 See below.